-HIGH POINT, NC — High Point Regional Health Foundation is pleased to announce it has been awarded a $15,000 grant from Delta Dental to fund a new interactive dental health exhibit in the Wellness Discovery room at Millis Regional Health Education Center.
+HIGH POINT, NC — High Point Medical Center is pleased to announce it has been awarded a $15,000 grant from Delta Dental to fund a new interactive dental health exhibit in the Wellness Discovery room at Millis Regional Health Education Center.
 The funding allows for an important revitalization and expansion of “Decay!
 No Way!” – the center’s ongoing dental health program.

 Featuring names such as Mr. Big Mouth and Sheriff Tuffy Tooth, the “Decay!
 No Way!” program teaches students about easy oral health habits to maintain a healthy smile through nutritious food choices and interactive games.
 According to a multiyear Pew Charitable Trusts dental study, which rates states by their support of low-income children through dental sealant programs, North Carolina ranked low nationally for child oral health care, scoring an F in 2012 and D in 2014.
 The new exhibit aims to promote oral health awareness by highlighting oral health messages from “Decay!
 No Way!” and encouraging students to investigate oral hygiene and proper brushing techniques.

 Designed by Studio Displays of Pineville, North Carolina, the exhibit will be installed by the end of summer 2017.
 The new display uses a custom, sculpted lower jaw that provides real-time, interactive information as students “brush” with an oversized toothbrush.
 Participants are instructed through a series of graphics and explanations about proper oral hygiene as they engage with the toothbrush.